 At the heart of the online program are Writing Labs, where participants explore creative styles, forms, subjects, and modes of writing.
-These Lab sessions meet daily from 1:30-3:30pm EST, for a total of ten hours of live, interactive instruction with a cohort of 6-9 passionate young writers from around the world.
-Labs will be synchronous, dynamic and participatory.
-The work will be complex and at a college level, allowing participants to dive deep into developing their own work and exchanging feedback with one another on their creative writing projects.
+These lab sessions meet daily from 1:30-3:30pm EDT, for a total of ten hours of live, interactive instruction with a cohort of 10 passionate young writers from around the world.
+Labs are synchronous, dynamic, and participatory.
+The work is complex and at a college level, allowing participants to dive deep into developing their own work and exchanging feedback with one another on their creative writing projects.

 Taught by: Sarah Coates